eruption-project/eruption/docs/LIBRARY.md

 ## Core Functions

-TODO: Last updated 2023-05-23: Add documentation for Lua functions exported by the Canvas, Hwaccel and Image Processing plugins
+TODO: Last updated 2023-05-23: Add documentation for Lua functions exported by the Canvas, Hwaccel and Rasterops plugins

 Core functions are written in Rust, and are exported to the Lua VMs.
 Eruption currently ships with the following core functions: